Rana Ali Abbas Khan

 Rana Ali Abbas Khan (born 1 January 1970) is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-115 (Faisalabad-XIX) in the 2018 Pakistani general election.

-He again contested for the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-113 Faisalabad-XVI in the 2024 Pakistani general election.
+He again contested the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-113 Faisalabad-XVI in the 2024 Pakistani general election.
 He lost the election by obtaining 25,311 votes.
-He was defeated by Nadeem Sadiq Dogar of Pakistan Tehreek-e-Insaf by a heavy margin of 35,309 Votes.
+He was defeated by Nadeem Sadiq Dogar of Pakistan Tehreek-e-Insaf by a heavy margin of 35,309 votes.